USS Blue Ridge (LCC-19): 1980s

 Blue Ridge rescues boat people from Vietnam, in the South China Sea, on 15 May 1984.

 With the decommissioning of the 7th Fleet Flagship cruiser in December 1979, Blue Ridge became the new flagship of the U.S. Seventh Fleet, and has been forward deployed at the Yokosuka Naval Base, Japan ever since.

 From 21 July 1979 through 30 June 1984, Blue Ridge and other ships in the West Pacific engaged in operation Boat People, receiving the Humanitarian Service Medal, rescuing refugees from Vietnam.
 For example, on 6 October 1980 while transiting the South China Sea, Blue Ridge embarked Vietnamese refugees onboard from two separate small boats.
 The first being sighted before noon contained 54 total refugees.
 The second containing 37 were embarked onboard Blue Ridge shortly after 1800.
 Both boats were dangerously overloaded, and adrift when sighted.
 Of the 54 total refugees aboard the first boat, all were in good health, having been to sea only a few days.
 Of the 37 total refugees aboard the second boat, all were severely dehydrated, many so weak they could not stand, and had to be hoisted aboard Blue Ridge.
 Mechanical failure of the second boat had left the 37 adrift well short of the shipping lane.
 Initially it was unclear how long they had been at sea, though they had been without potable water for many days.
 Also on 15 May 1984 Blue Ridge rescued 35 refugees in the South China Sea, 350 NM northeast of Cam Ranh Bay.

+In late September–early October 1986, Blue Ridge visited Sydney, New South Wales, as part of the United States contingent for the Royal Australian Navy's 75th anniversary International Fleet Review, including participation in the review on 4 October 1986.
+Later that month, Blue Ridge moored in Fremantle, Western Australia, for a six-day port visit beginning 19 October 1986.

 In May 1989, Blue Ridge, Sterett and visited Shanghai, China.
 They were the first U.S. warships to enter Shanghai Harbor in 40 years and it was only the second visit by U.S. warships to the People's Republic of China since 1949.